Hornbill-Docs/data-imports-guide/data-imports-guide/users/azure/command.md

 When you first run the utility it will prompt you for two vital pieces of information:

-- The Instance ID (also referred to as the instance name) can be found in the URL used by your organization to access your Hornbill instance:
+- The Instance ID (also referred to as the instance name) can be found in the URL used by your organization to access the Hornbill service:
   - ht<span>tps://live.hornbill.com/</span>`instanceid` (case sensitive).
 - A valid API key.
 This needs to be created against a Hornbill user account with enough rights to create and update user accounts.
 Details on how to create an API key can be found in the [Hornbill Platform Fundamentals](/esp-fundamentals/security/api-keys) book.